bouquet1/GA-Front-End-Dev/Homework 01/README.md

 #FEWD Week #1: HTML/CSS Basics
+deneme commit

 ---

 ###Description

 The goal of this first assignment is to identify the different parts of content and apply structure to it.
 The starter content is an excerpt from Wikipedia's article on the Xia Dynasty of China.
 Take this content and apply the appropriate HTML and then give it some basic styling.

 Styling Suggestions:

 - Page background should be #F6F6F6
 - Make the paragraph text the font "Georgia" and use a font stack.
 (Google "Georgia font stack css.")
 - Make the text the color #05080C